LeonHartley/Coerce-rs/README.md

 coerce = { version = "0.8", features = ["full"] }
 ```

+#### Optional: enabling `tracing/valuable`
-Coerce currently relies on an unstable feature from the `tracing` crate, `valuable`, used for enriching logs with
-information on the actor context, which can be enabled by adding the following to your `.cargo/config.toml` file:
+Coerce provides support for `tracing/valuable`, which can be used for enriching logs with information on the actor context.
+This is currently an unstable feature, which can be enabled by adding the `coerce/tracing-unstable` feature and the following section to your `.cargo/config.toml` file:
 ```
 [build]
 rustflags = ["--cfg", "tracing_unstable"]
 ```

+Note: if your project already depends on `tracing` crate, you'll need to enable the `valuable` feature too!

 ## Features